cecton/blog/content/posts/rust-and-arduino.md

 ---
-title: "Rust, Arduino and Embedded Development as a Beginner"
+title: "Rust, Arduino and Embedded Development as a Beginner": Part 1
 date: 2020-08-16T18:42:00+02:00
 ---
 Introduction